 × 0% increase in average gift

 Alliance Defending Freedom found that the treatment version increased email acquisition by 2,000%.
 It’s clear these campaign-specific slidedowns and slideouts were effective at converting website traffic into motivated fans and potential donors of ADF.
-While this test is supported by many of the learnings produced in the prior homepage slidedown test we discussed earlier, there are some key differences and new findings worth mentioning.
+While this test is supported by many of the learnings produced in the prior homepage slidedown test, there are some key differences and new findings worth mentioning.
 First, it’s important to differentiate between the donation slidedown and the email slidedown and slideout.
 While the donation slidedown used a CTA button to drive traffic to a ‘Jack Phillips’ donation page, the email acquisition slidedown and slideout contained a email form with no clickthrough opportunity.
 By removing a step in the visitor’s pathway (i.e. keeping the visitor on the same page), we found that this version reduced friction and allowed motivated visitors to take action immediately by signing up for updates.
 We can use this tactic here, since the level of commitment for a donation is higher than an email address and requires more information.

 The addition of the campaign slideout also deserves credit for this significant increase.
 On the homepage slidedown test, visitors were only given the option of clicking through to the donation page at the very top of the site.
 If they scrolled down quickly, they would not see this option again.
 In this email acquisition version, the slidedown still served as the primary call-to-action.
 However, if a visitor scrolled down past 50% of the page, they would also see the slideout.
 This addition reintroduced the offer seen at the top of the page, adding urgency to the campaign offer.

 Finally, this test takes a good step in determining the difference between the nature of homepage visitors and blog page visitors.
 It appears here that blog page visitors were highly motivated, when presented an email acquisition offer.
 However, this test also re-validated that the Alliance Defending Freedom blog is not a great direct source for donations.
-Further testing is being conducted to hone in on the particularities between blog visitors and homepage visitors.